Skip to main content

 • One with the name: mte2._domainkey.yourdomain.com and with the value dkim2.mandrillapp.com

-In the above DKIM and DMARC instructions, replace yourdomain.com with the domain you're setting up.
-Some domain hosts automatically add yourdomain.com after the initial value—contact your domain provider for any specifics.
+In the above DKIM and DMARC instructions, replace yourdomain.com with the actual domain name you're setting up.
+Some domain hosts automatically add the domain name after the initial value—contact your domain provider for any specifics.

 For further reference, please review the detailed guidelines for the two most globally used providers below: